About Gardens That Matter

 Hi, I’m Amy Landers and this is my husband Colby with our boys.
 Here at Gardens That Matter, we teach families how to create beautiful, bountiful gardens by sharing step-by-step lessons and stories from the field and backyard.

 On our family’s small homestead in western North Carolina, we grow food for ourselves, our community and the resident wildlife.
-We practice a mix of permaculture, biointensive growing and traditional farming.
+We use organic methods and practice a mix of permaculture, biointensive growing and traditional farming.

-Through our blog and classes, we’ll be sharing our successes and our messes.
+Through our blog and classes, we share our successes and our messes.
 And you know with three young boys, there will be plenty of messes!

 These boys are at the heart of Gardens That Matter.
 We want to make the world a better place for them in very real ways.
 Healthy food.
 Good soil.
 A love of nature.
 Self-reliance.
 Resilient communities.
 Strong ecosystems.